Facts and stats

 - Jetstar Japan, a partnership between the Qantas Group, Japan Airlines, Mitsubishi Corporation and Century Tokyo Leasing Corporation

 - Jetstar Hong Kong, a partnership between China Eastern Airlines, Shun Tak Holdings and the Qantas Group (subject to regulatory approval).

 The Jetstar brand design is based on the Southern Cross constellation, with the orange star representing the smallest star of the Cross, Epsilon Crucis.
 The airline’s colours, orange, silver and black were chosen for their bold and modern feel.

 As of February 2014, the Jetstar Group fleet consists of 116 aircraft, including:

 - 99 Airbus A320-200 aircraft, seat-configured for up to 180 passengers

 - Six Airbus A321 aircraft, seat-configured for 220 passengers

-Jetstar has ordered 14 Boeing 787 Dreamliners, which are due to be delivered in 2013.
+Jetstar has 14 787 Dreamliners on order and these will gradually replace its existing A330 wide-body fleet.
+Jetstar will have an all 787 fleet by the end of 2015.
 These new-generation aircraft include features such as larger windows, improved cabin pressure to reduce jetlag and fuel consumption about 20 per cent lower than similar-sized aircraft.